TD0401/DataScienceCourse3CleanData/README.md

 As part of this project two scripts has been created

-a. load_data.R
+1. load_data.R
-b. run_analysis.R
+2. run_analysis.R

 load_data.R performs following operations -

-a.
-Downloads the zip from the url mentioned and stores the zip with name *SamsungData.zip* in a folder named *data* within your working directory.
+1. Downloads the zip from the url mentioned and stores the zip with name *SamsungData.zip* in a folder named *data* within your working directory.
 This will download data only when it cant find the zip file.
 This stops the program to download the data multiple times.

-b.
-Unzips the SamsungData.zip into *SamsungData* in the *data* folder.
+2. Unzips the SamsungData.zip into *SamsungData* in the *data* folder.
 Also since unzipping takes time, it's also unzipped only once.

 If by any chance you corrupt any of the data files, you can simply delete the *SamsungData* Folder inside the data folder and run the analysis again or run the load_data function again and it will unzip the fresh data again into the folders.